 If you were diagnosed with COVID-19, the Test & Trace Corps received your information from the NYC Health Department.
 New York State law and the New York City Health Code require laboratories to send positive test results to the NYC Health Department.
 The NYC Health Department securely shared your information with the Test & Trace Corps in compliance with privacy laws that allow this type of information to be used to protect public health and stop the spread of disease.

-If you were exposed to COVID-19, the Test & Trace Corps received your information because someone with COVID-19 told a Contact Tracer that you were in close contact with them.
+If you were exposed to COVID-19, the Test & Trace Corps received your information because someone with COVID-19 told a Contact Tracer that you were in close contact with them, or you were in a location where someone with COVID-19 may have exposed you.
 A Contact Tracer cannot tell you who told them you were a close contact.

 How will the NYC Test & Trace Corps ensure the privacy and security of personal information?